SBMLtoODEjax: Efficient Simulation and Optimization of Biological Network Models in JAX: Introduction

-Despite the wealth of available SBML models, scientists still lack an in-depth understanding of the range of possible behaviors that these models can exhibit under different initial data and environmental stimuli, and lack effective ways to search and optimize those behaviors via external interventions.
-Except for a subset of simple networks where system behavior and response to stimuli can be well understood analytically (or with exhaustive enumeration methods), onerous sampling of the parameter space and time-consuming numerical simulations are often needed which remains a major roadblock for progress in biological network analysis.
+Yet, despite the wealth of available SBML models, scientists still lack an in-depth understanding of the range of possible behaviors that these models can exhibit under different initial data and environmental stimuli, and lack effective methods to reveal and optimize those behaviors via external interventions.
+Except for a set of simple networks where system behavior and response to stimuli can be well understood analytically (or with exhaustive enumeration methods), onerous sampling of the parameter space and time-consuming numerical simulations are needed.
+This remains a major roadblock for progress in biological network analysis.

-On the other hand, recent progress in machine learning (ML) has led to the development of novel computational tools that leverage high-performance computation, parallel execution and differentiable programming and that promise to accelerate research across multiple areas of science, including biological network analysis {[}10{]} and applications in drug discovery and molecular medicine {[}11{]}, {[}12{]}.
+On the other hand, recent progress in machine learning (ML) has led to the development of novel computational tools that leverage high-performance computation, parallel execution and differentiable programming and that promise to accelerate research across multiple areas of science, including biological network analysis \cite{muzioBiologicalNetworkAnalysis2021} and applications in drug discovery and molecular medicine \cite{camachoNextGenerationMachineLearning2018,alquraishiDifferentiableBiologyUsing2021}.

 However, to our knowledge, there is no software tool that allows seamless integration of existing mathematical models of cellular molecular pathways (SBML files constructed by biologists) with ML-supported pipelines and programming frameworks.
-Whereas there exists many software tools for manipulation and numerical simulation of SBML models, they typically rely either on specialized simulation platforms limiting the flexibility for customization and scripting (such as COPASI {[}13{]}, {[}14{]}, Virtual Cell {[}15{]}, {[}16{]} and Cell Designer {[}17{]}, {[}18{]}) or provide scripting interfaces in Python or Matlab but rely on backend engines that do not support hardware acceleration or automatic differentiation (like Tellurium {[}19{]}, {[}20{]} and SBMLtoODEpy {[}9{]} python packages, or the Systems Biology Format Converter (SBFC) which generates MATLAB and OCTAVE code {[}21{]}).
+Whereas there exists many software tools for manipulation and numerical simulation of SBML models, they typically rely either on specialized simulation platforms limiting the flexibility for customization and scripting (such as COPASI \cite{hoopsCOPASICOmplexPAthway2006,Bergmann_copasi_basico_Release_0_48_2023}, Virtual Cell \cite{loewVirtualCellSoftware2001,slepchenkoQuantitativeCellBiology2003} and Cell Designer \cite{funahashiCellDesignerProcessDiagram2003,funahashiCellDesignerVersatileModeling2008}) or provide scripting interfaces in Python or Matlab but rely on backend engines that do not support hardware acceleration or automatic differentiation (like Tellurium \cite{choiTelluriumExtensiblePythonbased2018,medleyTelluriumNotebooksEnvironment2018} and SBMLtoODEpy \cite{ruggieroSBMLtoODEpySoftwareProgram2019} Python packages, or the Systems Biology Format Converter (SBFC) which generates MATLAB and OCTAVE code \cite{rodriguezSystemsBiologyFormat2016}).